UBC is committed to fostering a healthy, safe, inclusive, and professional work environment.

 Answer: Follow the “four As” – Assess, Ask, Act, After.

 Assess.
-If the employee is engaging in “At-Risk Behaviour,” follow the procedures under UBC Policy #14 (Response to At-Risk Behaviour).
+If the employee is engaging in “At-Risk Behaviour,” follow the procedures under Policy SC13 – At-Risk Behaviour (formerly Policy #14).
 If the employee is not engaging in “At-Risk Behaviour,” take the following steps.

 Make sure to record notes of steps taken, your observations, any communication, and the reasoning behind your actions.